data-fun/3d-genome-builder/README.md

 ├── genome.fasta
 ```

-- `WORKING_DIR` is the name of the working directory as specified in the config file `config.yml`.
+- `WORKING_DIR` is the name of the working directory as specified in your config file.
 - Paired-end fastq files are in the directory `WORKING_DIR/fastq_files/IDx` with `IDx` the identifier of the paired fastq files.
-Fastq identifiers are reported in the config file (`config.yml`).
+Fastq identifiers are reported in the config file.
 Please note fastq files have to follow the pattern `<sample ID>_R<1 or 2>.fastq.gz`.

 > **Note**
 >